Q: Is there something your town/city is famous for, or something interesting or unique about it?

 Q: If you could have any superpower, what would you choose and why?

-A: The ability to fly so that I can travel the world.
+A: Having the ability to fly so that I can travel the world.